annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

     ![Jira panel](jira2.jpeg)

-    I think a more detailed **Quickstart** menu would be a good idea in both cases, just to give us a general overview of the most important functions
+    I think a more detailed **Quickstart** menu would be a good idea in both cases, just to give us a general overview of the most important functions.

 2. ### **Simple help panel**